GlacierSG/Notes/ctf/crypto/aes/aes.md

 ## Basic Implementation

-Since AES can only encrypt 16 byte blocks, you need to make sure you pad your message to be a multiple of 16 bytes before encryption.
+Since AES can only encrypt 16 byte blocks, you need to make sure you pad your message to be a multiple of 16 bytes before encryption (Except for modes that turn it into stream ciphers).
 There are a lot of ways to pad your message, but a common one is [PKCS#7](https://en.wikipedia.org/wiki/Padding_(cryptography)#PKCS#5_and_PKCS#7)

 ```python
 def pad(msg: bytes): # pkcs#7 pad implementation